Developed and Offered Courses

 - Fall 2016 (at UB as CSE709).
 Enrollment: 24 students.
 Student Perception of Instruction: 4.63/5

 - Fall 2015 (at UB as CSE709).
 Enrollment: 10 students.
 Student Perception of Instruction: 5.0/5

-The course, at a high-level, will cover the following topics: software security, terms, and definitions, including threat modeling, secure software development lifecycle and touchpoints, risk management frameworks, and their incorporation into the secure software development lifecycle, common criteria and why they are needed, common bad software development practices and how to avoid them, and instances of bad practices that would result in actual threats due to buffer overflow, dangling pointers, memory leakage, etc. The course will also cover secure software developments by incorporating the touchpoints with secure libraries.
-As applications areas, the course will also cover software security for the web, networks, and cryptographic tools, associated attack vectors, and the corresponding secure software development practices associated with them.
-The course will further cover some basics (for those who didn’t take an operating class) where needed; e.g., memory management hierarchies relevant to understanding buffer overflow and other memory-related attacks.
-If time permits, the course will include two labs, one on using software analysis tools (radare2) and another on OWASP Top 10 Vulnerabilities.
+CIS 4615: Secure Software Development and Assurance (Undergraduate): The course covers software security, terms, and definitions, including threat modeling, secure software development lifecycle and touchpoints, risk management frameworks, and their incorporation into the secure software development lifecycle, common criteria and why they are needed, common bad software development practices and how to avoid them, and instances of bad practices that would result in actual threats due to buffer overflow, dangling pointers, memory leakage, etc. As applications areas, the course will also cover software security for the web, networks, and cryptographic tools, associated attack vectors, and the corresponding secure software development practices associated with them.